Introduction and Overview (3)*

 Turning Around an Oil Company: The Oxy Case (3)

-Several case studies will be chosen pertaining to current issues in the Oil and Gas Industry.
+A case study will be chosen pertaining to current issues in the Oil and Gas Industry.
 Participants will be divided into teams and asked to present on the various questions / issues involved.
 Specific instructions will be given to Participants during the first class session.